ret2jazzy/CTF-writeups/RealWorldCTF/bookhub.md

 ![lol](https://i.imgur.com/HG03eh3.png)

 Oh, this is convienient.
 The webapp is run in debug mode.
-Let's take a look at the source what does the debug mode expose as "security issues".
-In the file `bookhub/views/user.py`, we identify the following addition code for debug mode
+Let's take a look at the source to see what does the debug mode expose as "security issues".
+In the file `bookhub/views/user.py`, we identify the following additional code for debug mode

 ```python
 if app.debug: